 An alternative way to use Facebook on Roku is by screen mirroring a PC or laptop to your Roku.
 This is certainly useful for when your smartphone is low on battery or when you want to get Facebook live on Roku.
 This is an effective way to utilize your Roku’s bluetooth with Miracast or Airplay to get Facebook on Roku (depending on how new your Roku is)

 Now, if you’re gaming, then you can check out how to get Facebook gaming on Roku as this is a true method of getting the new streaming app on your Roku stick or premium Roku device.
+If you’re having issues getting Xfinity on Roku, then know that most issues regarding Facebook on Roku is quite different in the way you’d fix it.

 Get Facebook, Facebook Watch and Facebook live on Roku by screen mirroring from Windows